 The Curatorial Collection consists of objects acquired for the purposes of exhibition or research.
 Such objects include decorative and fine arts, horse-drawn vehicles, tools and other utilitarian wares, textiles, and personal accessories.
 The collection also includes objects found within the architectural context (i.e., behind walls and under floor boards).

-Curator Gretchen Pendleton is developing furnishing plans for the Great House and surrounding outbuildings to reflect a new generation of information gleaned from historical, archaeological and architectural research.
+A furnishing plan is being developed for the Great House and surrounding outbuildings to reflect a new generation of information gleaned from historical, archaeological and architectural research.
 Architectural and archaeological investigations, as well as documentary research, are ongoing.
 Our goal is for visitors to be able to experience a setting that would have looked familiar to the Lees.

 The Lee Heritage Interpretive Plan was developed as an outline for the interpretation of the historic area.
 It challenges us to effectively interpret four distinct periods of Stratford Hall’s history: